manugeo/globeia-blogs-app/README.md

 Subsequent loading times should be significantly faster.
 Thank you for your patience!

+## Access the App

+The Globeia Blogs App is deployed and accessible at the following URL: [https://globeia-blogs-app.vercel.app/](https://globeia-blogs-app.vercel.app/).

 ## Getting Started

 To run the development server, use the following command: